snarkhunter/oofcanvas/manual.md

 contains all of the methods that don't explicitly depend on the template parameter.
-There are also two templated classes derived from `CanvasItemImplementation`, `CanvasShapeImplementation` and `CanvasFillableShapeImplementation`, which are used to implement items derived from `CanvasShape` and `CanvasFillableShape`.
+There are also two templated classes derived from `CanvasItemImplementation`, `CanvasShapeImplementation` and `CanvasFillableShapeImplementation`, which are used to implement common items derived from `CanvasShape` and `CanvasFillableShape`.

 This will be easier to explain with an example, so what follows is an annotation of the [`CanvasRectangle`](#canvasrectangle) class and its